jakeberg/resume/Resume.md

 - Developed client relationship with Lilly Tech Lead/Architect and assisted with architecture research.
 - Created docker-compose files for all microservices and Makefile to start up entire app in one command, reducing local development complexity.
 - Used Pandas data library to assist with ETL transactions in the External Interface Controller microservice.
-- Used factory pattern in multiple services to simplify and standardize service classes.
+- Used Factory Pattern in multiple services to simplify and standardize service classes.